Welcome to How to Stop Snoring at Night, where you’ll discover lots of tips on how to stop your snoring naturally…

 (2) Stop Snoring Aids

-In addition to the above natural remedies, there are physical products / devices on the market which the makers say can help to prevent your snoring at night.
+In addition to the above natural home remedies to stop snoring, there are physical products / devices on the market which the makers say can help to prevent your snoring at night.
 Some of the most popular are:-

 Anti-snore pillows are especially sculpted pillows that help to position your head and neck such that neither the soft tissue nor your tongue move into your airways.
 In this way, they can prevent your airways becoming restricted, allowing for normal airflow, and so preventing snoring.